practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ruby/README.md

 puts "Time: #{Time.now - start_time}s"
 ```

-..switch _--yjit_ (same like _--jit_) had a substantial effect of reducing the program execution time by -78% (measured with: _$ multitime -n 20 ruby <jit-switch> ./fib.rb_).
+..switch _--yjit_ (same like switch _--jit_) had a substantial effect of reducing the program execution time by -78% (measured with: _$ multitime -n 20 ruby <jit-switch> ./fib.rb_).

 Switch _--zjit_ only yielded a slight reduction of execution time by -11%, though clearly measurable.

 > [!NOTE]
-> Using JIT compilation at Ruby has been for years and still is a moving target under active development.
+> Using JIT compilation at Ruby has been for years a moving target under active development.

 <br/>